 Using a lead water filter is much cheaper and easier than trying to prevent the lead from getting into your water in the first place.

 Can I find lead in my well water?

-As it’s uncommon to find lead in natural water, the answer to this is probably no. We say probably because some older wells have a lead seal which may cause lead to leach into stored water.
+Potentially.
+Some older wells have a lead seal that may cause lead to leach into stored water.
 Water may also become contaminated with lead if it passes through lead pipes from your well into your home.
-It’s best to test the water that comes out of your kitchen faucet for lead if you have a private well water source, just in case.

 Can I remove lead from my water by boiling it?

 No. Actually, boiling your water can increase the lead concentration.